vosvyz/Jessenger-Client-Windows-Linux/README.md

-# Client of the Jessenger app for Windows
+# Client of the Jessenger app for Windows And Linux (Tested at Manjaro)
 ## Jessenger is...
 a little lightweight messenger that can be used as a basis for similar projects.
 Initially developed as an educational project
 ## Performance